Transfer Money From Canada To Thailand. Cheap And Fast Ways To Send Money Abroad.

 - Remitly: 0-2 Days

-Typically, transferring money to Thailand will be much faster using a money transfer company compared to a bank that can take 3-5 working days.
-The fastest provider in our table to transfer money to Thailand is Wise (Instant-2 Days).
+Typically, transferring money from Canada to Thailand will be much faster using a money transfer company compared to a bank that can take 3-5 working days.
+The fastest provider in our table to transfer money from Canada to Thailand is Wise (Instant-2 Days).

-What is the best rated provider to transfer money to Thailand?
+What is the best rated provider to transfer money from Canada to Thailand?

-Of the 3 providers we found for transferring money to Thailand, here’s how they stack up in terms of number of reviews and average score on TrustPilot:
+Of the 2 providers we found for transferring money from Canada to Thailand, here’s how they stack up in terms of number of reviews and average score on TrustPilot:

 Choosing an international money transfer service can feel like a risk.
 However, our comparison tool will only ever recommend secure providers which operate within the law in any part of the world they're in.